ManuCutillas/ngx-responsive/README.md

 # Introduction
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-Special directives to show or hide items according to the size of the device screen in Angular 2 RC
+Special directives to show or hide items according to the size of the device screen in Angular 2

-`responsive-device-detect-angular2` provides the following features:
+`devices-detect-angular2` provides the following features:
  - Directives detecting states according to standard measures in bootstrap: lg / md / sm / xs
  - Directives that detect three states according to the type of device screens.
  - Written for the latest release of Angular 2 in typescript.